aristanetworks/avd/ansible_collections/arista/avd/roles/eos_l3ls_evpn/README.md

 - enable jinja2 extensions: loop controls and do
   - [Jinja2 Extensions Documentation](https://svn.python.org/projects/external/Jinja-2.1.1/docs/_build/html/extensions.html)
-- By default Ansible will issue a warning when a duplicate dict key is encountered in YAML.
-We recommend to change to error instead and stop playbook execution when duplicate key are detected.
+- By default, Ansible will issue a warning when a duplicate dict key is encountered in YAML.
+We recommend to change to error instead and stop playbook execution when a duplicate key is detected.

 ```ini
 jinja2_extensions=jinja2.ext.loopcontrols,jinja2.ext.do